Polish American Cultural Center of Pennsylvania

 In addition there are samples of religious icons, commemorative souvenirs of the millennium celebration of Christianity in Poland and items related to Pope John Paul II.
 A highlight of the room is an original painting of the Corn Poppy, the national flower of Poland, by local artist Leona M. Szpak.

-Access to the Polish American Cultural Center is available whenever the Franco Library is open.
+Access to the Polish American Cultural Center is available by request whenever the Franco Library is open.

 Dr. Frank A. Franco Library Learning Center